BERLIN HAT DEN JAZZ

 Berlin had long attracted a wide variety of people for its industry and entertainment.
 This was intensifying after World War One..
 Berlin was an open city.
 Very poor, but it was highly industrialized.
 Promissing many jobs.
-In the beginning most of them came from the Netherlands, France, Swisserland.
-Or they had a Czech or Bohemian backgrounds.
-And together to the older Berliners now they were creating a cultural variety unkown until then.
-They had brought their music and their ways of playing it.
-Among them you had many musicians, trained ecellently, but classical. (see Blom, Philipp, Die zerissenen Jahre, 1918 – 1938, München 2014)
+In the beginning most people came from the Netherlands, France, Swisserland.
+Or they had Czech or Bohemian backgrounds.
+Among them But also there were many artist, many musicians with their own musical traditions.
+This now was creating a cultural variety of a new scale. (see Blom, Philipp, Die zerissenen Jahre, 1918 – 1938, München 2014)

 However it was the American music to be there.
-That hing now was called jazz!
+That thing now was called Jazz!
 So they mixed up all their musical styles ading them some jazz marks.
 The outcome was called Berliner Melange.
 They sold it as Berlin jazz.
-And were up to date!
+And they were up to date!

 Bernard Etté and his carrer

-Between 1924 and 1927 he played a central role in the intercontinental jazz transfer.
+Between 1924 and 1927 Ettè played a central role in the intercontinental jazz transfer.
 His chapel was employed on the ocean liners between Hamburg, New York and Bremen.
-Associated with this were country vacations during which he could experience jazz in his country of origin.
+Associated with the travels were country vacations during which he could experience jazz in his country of origin.
 The ocean liners were the second most important way of transmitting jazz to media such as vinyl, film and radio.

 Back in Berlin